Advertiser Disclosure

 Generally, debit card deposits will typically arrive in minutes.
 Bank deposits will typically arrive the next business day.

-To send money from Canada to the United States, users will have to pay a fee depending on their payment type.
+To send money from Canada to the United States, users will have to pay a fee depending on their payment type, typically between $0 to $10 per transaction.
 If you pay with a debit or credit card, you should know that PayPal sometimes charges hefty fees.

 PayPal uses a retail foreign exchange rate, adding a 3.5% percentage fee to their bank’s wholesale rate quote.